Welcome to the Angels & Entrepreneurs Summit.

 From those that do make the cut, every month, we’re going to select two startups and showcase them.

-For each, you are going to receive what’s called a Due Diligence Package.
+For each, you are going to receive what we call a Due Diligence Package.

-So a Due Diligence Package sounds fancy and official – because it is.
+So a Due Diligence Package sounds fancy – because it is.

 Founders place their most sensitive information in them.